LogtalkDotOrg/logtalk3/examples/threads/integration2d/NOTES.md

 This predicate allows us to find the integral of a function of two variables on the rectangular domain `[A,B][C,D]` given a maximum approximation error.
 NP represents the method to be used (0,1,2,3).
 For NP = 0, an adaptive trapezoidal rule is used.
-For NP = 1, 2, 3 an adaptive gaussian quadrature of 1, 2, or 3 points is used.
+For NP = 1, 2, 3 an adaptive Gaussian quadrature of 1, 2, or 3 points is used.